Florida attorney may be disbarred due to foreclosure "tsunami"

-ORLANDO, Florida A Florida lawyer known as the "foreclosure king" who allegedly left a string of fraudulent legal documents and more than 100,000 abandoned court cases in his wake is facing disbarment as a result of a court ruling this week.
+ORLANDO, Fla.
+Nov 1 A Florida lawyer known as the "foreclosure king" who allegedly left a string of fraudulent legal documents and more than 100,000 abandoned court cases in his wake is facing disbarment as a result of a court ruling this week.

 A referee for the Florida Supreme Court issued a recommendation this week that David J. Stern of Plantation in south Florida be stripped of his license to practice law.
 The Supreme Court typically follows its referees' recommendations, a Florida Bar spokeswoman told Reuters.